RiccardoDelrio/shop/README.md

     - Show available quantities on the detail page.
     - Prevent out-of-stock products from being added to cart.
     - Prevent checkout if a cart item becomes out of stock.

+---

+## Licensing Information

+This project contains components under multiple licenses:

+- Frontend components: MIT License
+- Backend dependencies: Some components use Apache License 2.0 (denque, ecdsa-sig-formatter)
+  - These are standard Node.js dependencies and their licenses do not affect the licensing of your project code
+- Third-party UI components: MIT License and Font Awesome Free License

+### Note for Students

+This is an educational project.
+The different licenses in dependencies are common in software development and don't pose legal issues for educational purposes.
+However, understanding software licensing is an important skill for professional developers.

+### Third-Party Components

+- FontAwesome (Font Awesome Free License)
+- Bootstrap (MIT License)
+- React Router (MIT License)

+Contributors should ensure new code is compatible with existing license requirements.

+### Fixing License Compatibility Issues

+If you see "Similar code found with 2 license types" warnings:

+1. Make sure all components clearly indicate which third-party libraries they use
+2. Add license attributions in comments at the top of each component file
+3. Centralize pricing calculations in the backend as specified in milestone #3
+4. When importing third-party components, use the correct package name (e.g., 'react-router-dom' not 'react-router')
+5. Check for duplicate implementations that might have been copied from sources with different licenses